 What to do

-How can you find success with how-to videos if you’re a marketer?
+How can you find success with how-to YouTube videos if you’re a marketer?
 Identify the help topics your audience is searching and create content that addresses them.
 Don’t forget to SEO optimize your video descriptions, titles, and calls to action to help people find the content.
 Measure video impact to learn how you can continue optimizing video strategy.

 Educational video series

 Instead of posting a one-off tutorial, consider creating a video series tied together by a common theme.
 This helps build anticipation with your subscribers.